Pardons & Revenge

 Political Ally7/102018-04-13Crime: Obstruction of justice, perjury, making false statements (Valerie Plame affair)

 Libby was VP Cheney's chief of staff convicted of obstructing the investigation into who leaked CIA officer Valerie Plame's identity.
-Pardoning him sent a message that covering up for your boss will be rewarded.
+Critics said the pardon signaled that obstructing investigations on behalf of superiors would not carry lasting consequences.

 Alex van der Zwaan